This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Onshore/Offshore Wind

-To date, onshore wind is the leading renewable technology deployed with Wind Energy Ireland reporting over 300 wind farms in operation and accounting for about 4,500 MW of renewable generation.
-Under Ireland’s Renewable Electricity Support Scheme (RESS) program, 19 onshore wind projects corresponding to 1,469.34 GWh of wind power generation secured RESS-1 approval in 2020.
-The June 2022 RESS-2 program listed 12 projects to deliver 414 MW of onshore wind by 2025.
-Large energy users particularly in the energy-intensive datacenter sector are increasingly signing Corporate Power Purchase Agreements (CPPAs) with onside wind farms.
-To date, hyperscale segment operators AWS, Google, Meta, and Microsoft have finalized CPPAs.
+To date, onshore wind is the leading renewable technology deployed with Wind Energy Ireland reporting over 300 wind farms in operation and accounting for about 4,786 MW of renewable generation.
+Under Ireland’s Renewable Electricity Support Scheme (RESS) program, 19 onshore wind projects corresponding to 1,469 GWh of wind power generation secured RESS-1 approval in 2020.
+The June 2022 RESS-2 program listed 12 projects to deliver 414 MW of onshore wind.
+In October 2023, the RESS-3 program only awarded two (2) onshore wind projects to deliver 148 MW.
+Large energy end-users particularly in the energy-intensive datacenter sector are increasingly signing Corporate Power Purchase Agreements (CPPAs) with onshore wind farms.
+To date, hyperscale segment operators AWS, Google, Meta, and Microsoft have finalized CPPAs locally.

 Energy Storage

 Activity around energy storage projects has increased significantly in recent years.
-Ireland’s gas utility has plans for an off-shore Carbon Capture and Storage project in Cork with the project listed as a Project of Common Interest (PCI) by the European Commission.
-Proposals for the development of small-scale battery storage projects involving technologies from South Korea, Denmark, and Germany were announced during 2019.
 There are six battery projects (156MW) connected to the electricity grid on the island of Ireland.
 The nascent solar power generation (261MW capacity) also experienced activity with the entry of several Nordic players providing impetus to a sector that hopes to install 1.5GW by 2030.
 The €3mn AdD HyStor hybrid flywheel energy project is moving to the commercial development trial.
-Led by Irish company Schwungrad Energie, it is being developed in association with German companies Adaptive Balancing Power and Freqcon and the University of Sheffield (UK).
-The Renewable Electricity Support Scheme program saw 63 solar projects corresponding to 767.32 GWh of solar energy secure RESS-1 program approval in 2020.
-The RESS-2 program, awarded in June 2022, lists 46 solar projects equating to 1,534 MW of solar approved for delivery by 2025.
+Led by Irish company Schwungrad Energie, it is being developed in association with German companies Adaptive Balancing Power and Freqcon as well as the University of Sheffield (UK).
+The Renewable Electricity Support Scheme (RESS) program saw 63 solar projects corresponding to 767 GWh of solar energy secure RESS-1 program approval in 2020.
+The RESS-2 program, awarded in June 2022, listed 46 solar projects equating to 1,534 MW approved for delivery.
+In October 2023, the latest program (RESS-3) granted approval to 20 solar projects corresponding to 497 MW.

 Green Hydrogen